Antiz96/antiz.fr/content/blog/website-workflow.md

 draft: false
 ---

-EDIT: This article is slitghly outdated as the workflow I use to maintain this website has evolved and improved over time (but it still gives a fairly good idea of a simple but effective CI / CD workflow one could apply to their projects).
+EDIT: This article is slitghly outdated as the workflow I use to maintain this website has evolved and improved over time.
 I'll eventually write a V2 of that article at some point.

 ## The website